dimitermusic/weather-dashboard/README.md

 <!-- GIVEN a weather dashboard with form inputs -->
 TODO:
 * Create a body with the 'row' and 'wrap' bootsrap class.
+DONE.
+* Create a nav bar with a centered `<h1>` element using bootsrap.
+DONE.
 * Create an `<aside>` container that is 100% the vh of the body and 3/12 columns wide on lg screens and 12/12 for smaller screens, contains a 'Search for City' `h2` elemnt, an input element, a `<button>` element that reads 'Search' and a `<hr>` element.
+DONE.
-* Create a `<main>` element that will contain the dynamically created content from the weather API that is 100% vh and 9/12 columns wide on lg screens and 12/12 for smaller screens
+* Create a `<div>` element that will contain the dynamically created content from the weather API that is 100% vh and 9/12 columns wide on lg screens and 12/12 for smaller screens.
+DONE.
 <!-- WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history -->
 TODO:
 * Store the user input from search bar into a variable in js.
+DONE.
 * Use the fetch method to parse information from the weather API.
 * Use a for loop to iterate through each city.
 * Use a conditional statement to check for if the user input matches one of the cities in API.